JCM2000 Stable Bias Mod

 The Cause of the Bias Drift.

-The primary cause is to be found in the main printed circuit board (PCB).
-That is the big PCB with all the tubes on it and we’ll call it the mainboard from now on.
-If the code on the mainboard is either JCM2-60-00 or JCM2-60-02 then it is likely you allready have been, or soon will be, confronted with the bias drift problem.
-Due to the heat produced by the tubes the PCB material becomes ever so slightly conducting.
-The specific layout of this PCB is such that some circuit tracks at the HT potential (usually around 450V or so in these amps) run right next to the tracks for the negative grid (bias) voltage.
+The specific layout of this PCB is such that some circuit tracks at the HT voltage (usually around 450V or so in these amps) run right next to the tracks for the negative grid (bias) voltage.
 At one location the distance between these two tracks is less than 1mm!
-The HT voltage will “pull up” the negative grid voltage, thus increasing the bias current.
-This is a runaway process and it wil only stop due to the power tubes saturating at some very high current (whilst going into meltdown mode) or the HT fuse blowing, but more often than not, the HT fuse blows too late (or not at all).
+When the mainboard becomes slighty conductive, due to CAF, the HT voltage will “pull up” the negative grid voltage, thus increasing the bias current.
+This is a runaway process and it wil only stop due to the power tube current saturating at some very high current (whilst going into meltdown mode) or the HT fuse blowing, but more often than not, the HT fuse blows too late (or not at all).

 The Solution of the Problem.

-This kit can be ordered as a kit in the Dr.Tube webshop.
-There is a version for the DSL50 en DSL100 amps and there is a version for the TSL100 en TSL122 amps.
 Installing this kit requires more than average skills.
-You need to be able to correctly disassemble and reassemble a JCM2000 amp without losing any screws of having any screws left over when you’re done.
+You need to be able to correctly disassemble and reassemble a JCM2000 amp without losing any screws or having any screws left over when you’re done.
 The mainboard needs to be modified with a Dremel or a hollow drill and you need to be able to solder.
 All together this isn’t rocket science but if all this is new to you then it is probably wise to have this kit installed by an experienced tech.
 This kit can ofcourse also be installed by Dr.Tube.
 The installation costs are € 130,00.

 For repair shops, amp techs, amp modders, etc. we also have a Full Kit of Parts available in the webshop.
-This Full Kit of Parts contains all the needed parts for either the DSL or TSL amps, so you only need to keep one style of kit in stock.
+This Full Kit of Parts contains all the needed parts for both the DSL or TSL amps, so you only need to keep one style of kit in stock.